-Table 4: Examples of foreign dental terminologies, abbreviations and symbols English dental terminology Dental Terminology or Symbols (country) abbreviations (country) a (Finland, Sweden) Amalgam filling (Saudi Arabia) Bridge Puente fijo (Chile) (Malaysia) Dental Crown Corona dentale (Italy) (Brazil) Fractured tooth Fraktur (Indonesia) (Australia) Full Gold Crown KG - goldkrone (Germany) (Indonesia) Post Crown Καρφίδα (Greece)
+Table 4.
+Examples of foreign dental terminologies, aboreviations and symbols English dental terminology Dental Terminology or Symbols (country) abbreviations (country) Amalgam filling a (Finland, Sweden) (Saudi Arabia) Bridge Puente fijo (Chile) $\nabla \nabla$ (Malaysia) Dental Crown Corona dentale (Italy) (Brazil) Fractured tooth Fraktur (Indonesia) (Australia) Full Gold Crown KG - goldkrone (Germany) Post Crown Καρφίδα (Greece) (Indonesia) (Colombia)

-involved professionals in victim identification cooperate, this also improves the interpretation of ante-mortem and postmortem findings from foreign citizens among the disaster victims.27Moreover, INTERPOL recommends the use of English for all data entries, in a DVI situation.28 Besides, the missing person's latest known dental status is to be listed.
+professionals involved victim in identification cooperate, this also improves the interpretation of ante-mortem and postmortem findings from foreign citizens among the disaster victims.27Moreover, INTERPOL recommends the use of English for all data entries, in a DVI situation.28 Besides, the missing person's latest known dental status is to be listed.
 Start with the most recent entry in the written record, and work backwards; in this way, all previous treatment now covered by later treatment can be left out.29